 Patients with post-operative ileus, opioid-induced constipation, or a soft stool will benefit from a stimulant laxative, such as senna or picosulphate.

-In resistant cases, additional therapy can be given via manual evacuation, or an enema.
+*In resistant cases, additional therapy can be given via manual evacuation.

 Opioid analgesia should be avoided where possible and other opioid-sparing agents used.
 Prophylactic stimulant laxatives, such as senna, should be used for patients on opioid analgesia, especially in the elderly.

 - Constipation is a common post-operative complaint

 - Most cases are multi-factorial and all should be addressed to ensure optimal management

 - Ensure to perform a digital rectal examination on all cases of constipation